 On Say Yes to the Dress, a bride-to-be shared that her husband-to-be was recently diagnosed with a degenerative disease.
 During the ceremony, tears flowed when he thanked her for taking him as he was.
 The diagnosis gave them a strong desire to cherish each other by showing them the end.
 Just about everything ends.
 Sometimes we want it to, or we fight to postpone it, sometimes having it end anyway.
 When it comes to relationships, becoming aware its end will come way too soon, corrects my vision, making me see the other person through different eyes, appreciative eyes, adoring eyes, all because the end becomes a reality, turning that person and the relationship into something to be cherished above all else.
 Why is it so easy for the opposite to be true for “normal” relationships, the ones with no tragic, foreseeable end, the ones we allow to turn into something to be treated so carelessly?
 The, having them forever fairytale, is much easier to believe then the harsh reality of how easy a life can end.
 So cherish today and those you love, and hope for many tomorrows, remembering these are a gift, not something to be taken for granted.

 I thought quite a bit about how to honor my husband’s life on the anniversary of his death.
 It’s more than remembering him, which I do often.
 It’s more than thinking about what he’s missing, the thing that saddens me the most and most often.
-So my daughter, grandson, and I went to Little Clear Pond in the Adirondacks to stand on the shore, because he can’t.
-A few years back we canoed across that pond, hiking to St. Regis Pond for lunch, and on the way back scattered some of his ashes so he could swim with the trout.
-Ice and snow still covered the pond, so using cones, we wrote his initials in the snow, remembering that day and the heartfelt words my children shared about their dad.
-My daughter took photos of his initials, one with my grandson, whose middle name is JW, the letters said together to create my husband’s nickname, and its derivative, JDubs.
+A few years back we canoed across Little Clear Pond in the Adirondacks, hiking to St. Regis Pond for lunch, and on the way back scattered some of his ashes so he could swim with the trout.
+So my daughter, grandson, and I decided to go back and stand on that shore, because he can’t.
+Ice and snow still covered the pond, so using cones, we wrote his initials in the snow, remembering that canoe trip and the heartfelt words my children shared about their dad.
+My daughter took photos of his initials, one with my grandson, whose middle name is JW, the letters said together and abbreviated to create my husband’s nickname, JDubs.
 A friend of mine shared an amazing way to honor him by posting “3/25 . . . makes me slow down and try to have a little more grace, humility & humor.
 Part of his legacy.”
 His life still impacting lives – no greater honor!

 This is the 6th anniversary of my husband’s death; 2,190 days, bringing with them many changes in me and my surroundings.
 Having his death change things was inevitable but my initial focus was on what needed to change, not who; the who being me, not seeing me as broken, desperate to fix alone, needing to change.
 Instead I saw the things surrounding me, like my home, job, and where I lived, as broken, and changed them, creating a new place that would accommodate me.
 But alone is a state of mind, not a place, so moving didn’t fix alone, it just came with me.
 It took a long time to see me, the broken, yet fixable, person, hiding behind all these external things.
 I realized that change must be directed inward, the only way to fix alone, and change me so I could accommodate all the things already in my life.
 Change, directed inward, has taught me, alone can be appreciated with no one but me needing my attention, silence can be sweet after days of noise and toys, and millions of silent tears, directed inward, will not go unnoticed.
 I’ll never let grief make me go unnoticed ever again.